sympy/sympy/doc/src/modules/vector/basics.rst

   >>> v1 ^ v2
   (-1)*N.i + (-3)*N.j + (-11)*N.k

+However, this is not the recommended way of performing these operations.
+Using the original methods makes the code clearer and easier to follow.

 In addition to these operations, it is also possible to compute the outer products of ``Vector`` instances in :mod:`sympy.vector`.
 More on that in a little bit.